 - British Standard (BS) 31100, the risk management code of practice, provides a process for implementing and maintaining the concepts described in BS ISO 31000, including key functions like identify, assess, respond, report and review.

 In addition to these frameworks, the Risk and Insurance Management Society provides a Risk Maturity Model (RMM) that helps examine seven attributes of a risk management program and assess the relative maturity of each one on a scale from nonexistent to leadership level.
-The 2006 edition of the RMM is currently being updated.
+The original 2006 edition of the RMM was updated in 2022.

 This article is part of